-The sailboat was purchased in 1998 with the intention of discovering new surf breaks only accessible by boat.
-Although it quickly became apparent that the boats engine was too small and coming into proximity of these breaks was too dangerous.
-It was at this point Vovo was re-introduced to Scuba diving.
-Vovo and his crew sailed the Indonesian archipelago exploring, spearfishing and scuba diving in unexplored territory for the next 3 years.
+The sailboat was purchased in 1998 with the intention of discovering new surf breaks that were only accessible by boat.
+It quickly became apparent however that the boats engine was just too small and coming into close proximity of these breaks was just too dangerous.
+It was at this point that Vovo was re-introduced to Scuba diving.
+Vovo and his crew sailed the Indonesian archipelago exploring and scuba diving in uncharted territory for the next 3 years.
 In this time Vovo met his soon to be wife- Yani.
-The two formed a great relationship and complimented each other perfectly, they held a common goal, to enjoy their lives and to share their joy with friends and guests aboard the liveaboard Duyung.
+The two formed a lifelong relationship and complimented each other perfectly.
+They held a common goal, to enjoy their lives and to share their joy with their friends and their guests aboard the liveaboard Duyung.

-After 3 years of sailing the archipelago the choice was made, the place that inspired Vovo and Yani the most was Komodo.
-In these waters marine life was in abundance and diving with mantas was all but a common occurrence.
-A compressor was purchased and the underwater exploration of the Komodo National Park really began.
-At the time there was only one other liveaboard boat operating in the Komodo national park, consequently a lot of pioneering work went into exploring, discovering and learning how to dive in these tricky waters and currents below the sea.
-There are not many people alive who have more knowledge on the dive sites and waters of komodo than Vovo and his crew.
+After 3 years of sailing the archipelago looking for the perfect place for them to settle the choice was made, the place that inspired Vovo and Yani the most was Komodo.
+These waters were just teeming with marine life and in great abundance.
+Diving with Mantas, Sharks and Giant Trevally was a common occurrence.
+A compressor was quickly purchased and the underwater exploration of the Komodo National Park really began.
+At the time there was only one other liveaboard boat operating in Komodo, consequently a lot of pioneering work went into these exploration expeditions.
+Discovering new sites and learning the hard way how best to dive these tricky waters with uncompromising currents.
+There are not many people alive today who have more knowledge of the dive sites and waters of Komodo than Vovo and his crew.